 Basia Bulat (Canada)

-Bulat was born in Toronto, raised by Polish immigrant parents.
-She grew up listening to her mother's piano students, to Sam Cooke and Stax on the oldies station, later falling in love with Odetta, Stevie Nicks, Sandy Denny and Abner Jay.
+Bulat was born in Toronto and raised by Polish immigrant parents.
+She grew up listening to her mother's piano students and to Sam Cooke and Stax on the oldies station, later falling in love with Odetta, Stevie Nicks, Sandy Denny and Abner Jay.
 Although she emerged as part of Ontario's indie folk scene, befriending members of Ohbijou, Timber Timbre and Great Lake Swimmers, her first three records were recorded in Montreal.
-The first two, 2007's Oh My Darling and 2010's Heart Of My Own, were made with producer Howard Bilerman, an engineer who was then better known for noisy punk-rock albums, while 2013's Juno- and Polaris-nominated Tall Tall Shadow was produced with Mark Lawson (The Unicorns, Akron/Family) and Arcade Fire's Tim Kingsbury.
-Basia released her 4th album, Good Advice, produced by Jim James (My Morning Jacket) in 2016.
+The first two, 2007's Oh, My Darling and 2010's Heart of My Own, were produced by Howard Bilerman, an engineer better known at the time for noisy punk-rock albums, while 2013's Juno- and Polaris-nominated Tall Tall Shadow was produced by Mark Lawson (The Unicorns, Akron/Family) and Arcade Fire's Tim Kingsbury.
+Basia released her 4th album, Good Advice, produced by Jim James (My Morning Jacket), in 2016.

 She has lived in Montreal since 2014.See More